 - Databases - One or more databases and the schema objects (tables, indexes, etc.) within them.

 PEM consists of a number of individual software components; the individual components are described below.

 - PEM Server - The PEM Server is used as the data repository for monitoring data and as a server to which both Agents and Clients connect.
 The PEM server consists of an instance of PostgreSQL and an associated database for storage of monitoring data, and a server that provides web services.

-- PEM Agent - The PEM Agent is responsible for executing tasks and reporting statistics from the Agent host and the monitored Postgres instances to the PEM server.
+- PEM Agent - The PEM Agent is responsible for executing tasks and reporting statistics from the Agent host and monitored Postgres instances to the PEM server.
 A single PEM Agent can monitor multiple installed instances of Postgres that reside on one or many hosts.

 - PEM Web Client - The PEM web interface allows you to manage and monitor Postgres servers and utilize PEM extended functionality.
 The web interface software is installed with the PEM server and is accessed via any supported web browser.

-- SQL Profiler - SQL Profiler is a Postgres server plugin to record the monitoring data and query plans to be analyzed by the SQL Profiler tool in PEM.
+- SQL Profiler - SQL Profiler is a Postgres server plugin to record the monitoring data and query plans to be analysed by the SQL Profiler tool in PEM.
 This is an optional component of PEM, but the plugin must be installed into each instance of Postgres with which you wish to use the SQL Profiler tool.
-The SQL Profiler may be used with any supported version of an EDB distribution of a PostgreSQL server or Advanced Server (not just those managed through the PEM server).
+The SQL Profiler may be used with any supported version of an EnterpriseDB distribution of a PostgreSQL server or Advanced Server (not just those managed through the PEM server).
 See the PEM SQL Profiler Configuration Guide for details and supported versions.

 The following architectural diagram illustrates the relationships between the PEM server, clients, and managed as well as unmanaged Postgres servers.